 The Department of Public Safety Department is committed to maintaining a safe environment for all students, employees, and visitors on College property.
 The department also provides physical security, investigative services, public safety education, first aid, and other assistance in a professional and courteous manner.
 For further information please call the Public Safety Office at 443-412-2041.
 For emergencies or after normal business hours, call 443-412-2272.
 Visit the Public Safety webpage for more information.

-The Military and Veteran Service Office assists all military connected students (including active duty military, veterans, reservists, and dependents) as well as Department of Defense, civilian contractor employees and members of the local community.
+The Harford Community College Office of Military and Veteran Services recognizes and honors the sacrifices and values the life experiences that military connected students bring to our campus.
+We stand committed to providing military connected students with support and administrative services designed to meet their needs.
+It is our goal to help students make the the transition from active duty to college life as smooth as possible.
+We are also here to guide and assist students who are on active duty and wish to take online courses.
+The Military & Veteran Services office provides information to students on VA Educational benefits and how to apply for benefits.
+All Veterans educational benefit certifications are processed through this office.
 To better serve our Military connected students, Harford has established two office locations - one on campus and another on site at Aberdeen Proving Ground.
 Both offices offer a full range of student services.
 For more information, please call 443-412-2100.
 The Military and Veteran Services webpage also offers a wide variety of information and services to assist Military connected students as they transition to college life.

 Harford Community College will not tolerate sexual misconduct by anyone--employees, students, contractors, or any person on campus or involved with College-related activities.
 The College has implememted specific measures to ensure tht all allegations of sexual misconduct are investigated and resolved in a timely,discreet, fair and impartial manner.
-For more information see the Sexual Misconduct and Assault webpage.
+For more information see the Sexual Misconduct and Assault webpage or contact HCC's Title IX Coordinator or one of the designated Title IX Deputy Coordinators:

 Student Activities offers comprehensive programs, activities, community involvement opportunities, and services that enhance the student experience.
 This office oversees the Student Government Association and registered student organizations.
 For more information, please call Student Activities at 443-412-2140 or visit the Student Activities webpage.

 Student Activities offers a variety of co-curricular programming for students.
 The Soar2Success program focuses on the African American experience at Harford Community College and includes individual guidance, academic support programming, social programming, and multicultural programming.
 For more information, please contact Sharoll Love at 443-412-2224 or visit the Soar2Success webpage.
-Project Lead is designed to build and enhance leadership skills for students.
+The Emerging Leaders program is designed to build and enhance leadership skills for students.
 For more information, please contact Caitlin White at 443-412-2331.
 Student Activities also offers wellness programming and opportunities for students to be involved in community service activities.
-For more information, please contact Julie Rothwell at 443-412-2090.
+For more information, please contact 443-412-2140.

 Student Conduct Services administers the Student Code of Conduct.
 The Student Code outlines clear expectations of students as members of the College community, the kind of unacceptable behavior that may result in disciplinary action, and sanctions and disciplinary proceedings utilized when the Student Code is not observed.
 The Student Code is designed to provide educational guidance to assist in developing good citizens and to respond appropriately to behavior that interferes with the learning environment.
 For more infomration, please call 443-412-2073 or visit the Student Rights & Responsibilities: Code of Conduct webpage.